Back to the lexicon

 CSAT, NPS, and CES Compared

-CSAT is not the only metric in customer service – but it has a clearly defined role.
-Here’s a direct comparison with the two other key metrics:
+CSAT is not the only metric in customer service — but it has a clearly defined role.
+Here’s a direct comparison:

 MetricWhat is measured?When useful?Typical scale